Rigidity of Gradient Shrinking Ricci Solitons with a Vanishing Bach-like Tensor and Related Variational Formulas: Introduction and Main Results

-and primarily using weighted-integral identities from the $\ts V_{ij}$ tensor.
-For the region outside the cone we will take a different approach using more general weighted-integral identities.
-This result covers the entire $(\alpha, \beta)$ plane aside from the Bach-line and the origin.
+We approach the proof of Theorem~\ref{theorem.vanishingBachLike} by primarily using weighted integral identities from the $\ts V_{ij}$ tensor inside the cone $\mathcal{C}$.
+This result covers the entire $(\alpha, \beta)$ plane aside from the Bach line, the $\beta=0$ axis, and the origin; a complete treatment of the remaining cases is contingent on Conjecture~\ref{conj.cylinder} and is deferred to future work.